mario-s/pomodoro-timer/README.md

 3. If the device has a an icon size which is not yet supported, add a new resources.

 ### Icon Size
  Since there are a lot of wearable, which use an icon size of 40 x 40, this is the default size.
-If there are more than one waerables with same screen and icon size, which are not supported yet, it is better to use a resource, based on shape and screen size.
-For instance the folder `resource-round-416x416`is used by devices with a round screen and 416x416 size.
+If there are more than one waerables with same screen and icon size, it is better to use a resource, based on shape and screen size.
+For instance the folder `resource-round-416x416`is used by devices with a round screen and 416x416 screen size.
 More about screen and icon size can be found in the [Device Reference.](https://developer.garmin.com/connect-iq/reference-guides/devices-reference/)

 | Screen Shape | Screen Size | Icon Size |